atdiar/xhttp/README.md

 ##Description

-This package defines a wrapper around the http.ServeMux that can be found in Go's Standard library.
+This package defines a wrapper around `*http.ServeMux` that can be found in Go's Standard library.
 The goal is to provide convenience methods to register request handlers and facilitate the usage of an execution context per goroutine spawned (whcih should be the norm).